redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 az account list-locations
 ```
 ## Declare your variables & determine your active Azure subscription
 You should configure the variables below to whatever may be appropriate for your deployment.
-Make sure you use the same Azure Region for the Disk Encryption Set & KeyVault Resource Group that you did for your OpenShift Container Platform cluster.
+Make sure you use the same Azure Region for the Disk BYOK Encryption Set & Key Vault Resource Group that you did for your OpenShift Container Platform cluster.
 ```
-azureDC="eastus"                   # The short name of the Azure Data Center you have deployed OCP in cryptRG="ocp-cryptRG"              # The name of the resource group to be created to manage the Azure Disk Encryption set and KeyVault desName="ocp-des"                  # Your Azure Disk Encryption Set vaultName="ocp-keyvault-1"         # Your Azure KeyVault vaultKeyName="myCustomOCPKey"      # The name of the key to be used within your Azure KeyVault
+azureDC="eastus"                   # The short name of the Azure Data Center you have deployed OCP in cryptRG="ocp-cryptRG"              # The name of the resource group to be created to manage the Azure Disk Encryption set and Key Vault desName="ocp-des"                  # Your Azure Disk Encryption Set vaultName="ocp-keyvault-1"         # Your Azure Key Vault vaultKeyName="myCustomOCPKey"      # The name of the key to be used within your Azure Key Vault

 subId="$(az account list -o tsv |grep True |awk '{print $2}')"
 ```